 And one more thing…

 We’d be remiss if we didn’t tell you about the FluentU app.
 Like the website, the FluentU app takes videos like music videos, commercials, news, and inspiring talks and make them into French learning experiences.
 FluentU lets you learn real French – the same way that people speak it in real life.
 FluentU has a diverse range of great content.
 Videos like movie trailers, funny commercials, and web series, as you can see here:

 FluentU makes it really easy to watch French videos with interactive captions.
 What does this mean?
 You can tap on any word to see an image, definition, and useful examples.

 For example, when you tap on the word “suit,” you see something like this:

 And FluentU has a “learn mode” that lets you learn all the vocabulary in any video with quizzes.
 Swipe left or right to see more examples for the word you’re learning.

 Perhaps the most helpful part is that FluentU knows the vocabulary that you’re learning.
 It uses that vocab to recommend you examples and videos.
 You have a truly personalized experience.
-Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes store.
+Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes or Google Play stores.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn French with real-world videos.